ElliotMillington/Working-Memory-VR-Experiment/README.md

 The begin the experiment in the editor click the play button, generally found at the top of the editor.

 ### How to build and run the project as an executable application
 Open the project in the Unity editor and navigate to File > Build Settings, this should open up the 'Build Settings' tab.
-As stated previously in the section
+Select the platform that the build is intended for and click the 'Build' button.
+Select the destination folder in which the build is to be created.
+After building is completed open the build destination folder and click the 'Working_Memory_VR_Experiment' executable file to begin the application.

+#### Building Note
+As stated previously in the <a href="https://github.com/ElliotMillington/Working-Memory-VR-Experiment/blob/main/README.md#system-requiremnts"> System Requirments</a> section, building has been tested using the 'PC, Mac & Linux standalone' platform, but should be compatible compatible with other platforms.

 ## Output